Subspace stabilisers in hyperbolic lattices: Finite centraliser subspaces and arithmeticity

 As shown in \cite{LP20}, for any $N_j$ as above there exists a degree $k$ cover $M_k$ that contains exactly $k$ lifts of $S$, and these are the only totally geodesic surfaces in $M_k$.
 Then Theorem~\ref{teo:existence-not-fc-twist-knots} follows.

 \begin{remark} All twist knot complements $N_j$ can be obtained through Dehn filling on one component of the Whitehead link complement $\mathbb{S}^3\setminus W$, which is hyperbolic and arithmetic.
-Moreover, in this case the thrice--punctured sphere $S$ does not intersect the core geodesic of the filling.
-The surface $S$ corresponds to a totally geodesic thrice--punctured sphere $S'\subset \mathbb{S}^3\setminus W$ which is an fc--subspace by Theorem \ref{theorem-fc}.
-We therefore obtain that the Dehn filling turns an fc--subspace $S'$ into the non--fc subspace $S$.
+Moreover, in this case the thrice-punctured sphere $S$ does not intersect the core geodesic of the filling.
+The surface $S$ corresponds to a totally geodesic thrice-punctured sphere $S'\subset \mathbb{S}^3\setminus W$ which is an fc-subspace by Theorem \ref{theorem-fc}.
+We therefore obtain that the Dehn filling turns an fc-subspace $S'$ into the non-fc subspace $S$. \end{remark}

-To the best of our knowledge, all examples of non--fc subspaces arise from fc--subspaces in arithmetic manifolds either as glueing loci in non--arithmetic hybrids (in all dimensions $\geq 3$), or through Dehn fillings on hyperbolic $3$--manifolds.

-We also note that in all the examples of dimension bigger than $3$ the non--fc subspaces correspond to the glueing hyperplanes.
-We do not know if this is the only possibility.
-The angle rigidity theorem of Fisher, Lafont, Miller, and Stover \cite{FLMS18} indicates that this indeed might be the case for higher--dimensional orbifolds obtained from incommensurable blocks. \end{remark}